The Bankrate promise

 Can the police enforce HOA rules?

 - Don’t take it personally.
 Remember that the HOA’s rules were created to keep the community safe and comfortable for residents, including you.
-You also agreed to abide by the rules when you bought your home.
+You agreed to abide by the rules when you bought your home.

 - Get involved.
 “There is usually a correlation between the level of homeowner involvement and the long-term success of a community,” Bauman says.
 So, if you want to improve your community, volunteer for a board position or attend meetings to see how you can contribute.